Reinforcement learning-based adaptive time-integration for nonsmooth dynamics: RL adaptive time-stepping performance

-To evaluate the general speed performance, we explore the scenarios for two different fault sizes of 3 [km] by 3 [km] and 5 [km] by 5 [km].
+To evaluate general speed performance, we explore scenarios with two different fault sizes: 3 [km] by 3 [km] and 5 [km] by 5 [km].
 For each fault, we consider mesh discretizations varying from 25, 50, 75, and 100 square elements.
-The computational speed was measured by Python's time package, and we averaged 10 simulations to reduce variability due to background processes.
-Additionally, to further minimize variance introduced by background processes, the code was given the highest priority possible on the laptop.
+Furthermore, provide independent comparisons of the TQC algorithm first against the commonly applied heuristic law (see~\cref{eq:steps}), which is the more widely adopted adaptive time-stepping method.
+For further confirmation, we then compare the PI adaptive stepper (see~\cref{eq:pi}) but only for the 3 [km] by 3 [km].
+Finally, we evaluate the attempted and accepted time-step increments each method used to fully understand the different routes it took through time, integrating a chosen scenario.

-~\cref{fig: speed_comp} displays a tile plot for (a) fault configuration of $L_x=L_y=L_z= 3$ [km] and (b) fault configuration of $L_x=L_y=L_z= 5$ [km], where the y-axis represents different discretizations, the x-axis shows the values of the speed-accuracy trade-off parameter $\alpha$, and the color indicates the ratio of runtimes of the heuristic and RL time-steppers.
-Note that ``N/A'' in gray color indicates scenarios where the RL-based policy did not converge.
-Here, non-convergent indicates that the RL-based policy continuously selected a time step that did not converge, and therefore, the simulation was terminated.
+~\cref{fig: speed_comp} displays a tile plot for (a) fault configuration of $L_x=L_z= 3$ [km] and (b) fault configuration of $L_x=L_z= 5$ [km], where the y-axis represents different discretizations, the x-axis shows the values of the speed-accuracy trade-off parameter $\alpha$, and the color indicates the ratio of runtimes of the heuristic and RL time-steppers.
+Note that ``N/A'' in gray indicates scenarios where the RL-based policy did not converge.
+Here, non-convergence indicates that the RL-based policy repeatedly selected a time step that did not converge, and therefore, the simulation was terminated.

-\cref{fig: speed_comp} (a) shows that aside from a single simulation, the RL-based policy is consistently faster than the heuristic-based policy.
-However, the relative speed advantage tends to reduce slightly as the mesh is refined.
-Regardless, the average improvement of speed was roughly 1.3 times that of the heuristic for convergent scenarios.
-Interestingly, the speed advantage does not monotonically decrease with increasing $\alpha$, indicating nontrivial dependence on this parameter and potentially slight variances in the training as a result of the stochastic nature of the TQC network.
+\cref{fig: speed_comp} (a) shows that aside from nonconvergent simulations, the RL-based policy is consistently faster than the heuristic-based policy by at least a factor of 4 and a maximum of 19.45.
+Notably, the relative speed advantage increases slightly as the mesh is refined.
+Regardless, the average speed improvement was roughly 11.02 times that of the heuristic for convergent scenarios.
+Interestingly, the speed advantage does not decrease monotonically with increasing $\alpha$, indicating a nontrivial dependence on this parameter and potentially slight variations in the training due to the stochastic nature of the TQC network.~\cref{fig: speed_comp} (b) shows that the RL-based algorithm also performs well on the 5 [km] by 5 [km] fault despite never being trained on that configuration.
+Again, across all convergent scenarios, the RL-based adaptive time stepper is at least 10 times faster and up to 35 times faster than the heuristic.
+Impressively, the average increase factor is 18 times.
+Similar to~\cref{fig: speed_comp} (a), we find similar trends for nonconvergence.